Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Toast dried chiles in a dry skillet for 1 minute.
+Start with this setup step: Toast dried chiles in a dry skillet for 1 minute.

 Before serving